-For contracts entered into or modified on or after the date of initial application of IFRS 16 or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under IFRS 16 at inception, modification date or acquisition date, as appropriate.
+The Group assesses whether a contract is or contains a lease based on the definition under IFRS 16 at inception of the contract.
 Such contract will not be reassessed unless the terms and conditions of the contract are subsequently changed.